simonpf/inverse_theory_exercise_b/README.md

 # Background and Summary

-In this exercise you will retrieve the *integrated ice column density* or *ice water path* (IWP) from passive microwave observations from the *Global Preciptiation Measurement* (GPM) *Microwave Imager*.
+In this exercise you will retrieve the *column integrated ice density* or *ice water path* (IWP) from passive microwave observations from the *Global Preciptiation Measurement* (GPM) *Microwave Imager*.
 Eliasson et al. <sup><a id="fnr.1" class="footref" href="#fn.1">1</a></sup> argue that measuring the bulk mass of ice in the atmosphere